 (includes a 5% income disregard)

-Income charts for pregnant women, FAMIS and Plan First are available in English and Spanish.
+Income charts for pregnant women, FAMIS and Plan First are available in [PDF] English and [PDF] Spanish.
 Visit the New Health Coverage for Adults page for income information about this new covered group.
 For income information about the Federal Health Insurance Marketplace, visit the Marketplace page.

 2019 Federal Health Insurance Marketplace